ICJIA/icjia-accessibility-portal/content/faqs.md

 **The reality:** While it's reasonable to want more information before committing resources, the April 2026 deadline is non-negotiable.
 The best approach is to **learn while doing** — start the work now, ask questions along the way, and adjust plans as you gain more understanding.
 Waiting until you fully understand everything will only make compliance harder to achieve.

+**What matters now:**

+The countdown timer on this page shows exactly how much time remains until the compliance deadline.
+Rather than focusing on why we didn't know sooner, the priority now is incorporating accessibility into our workflows within this timeframe.
+Use the time remaining to:

+- Audit existing content
+- Prioritize remediation
+- Build accessibility into our workflows
+- Train staff on accessibility practices

 **What's different from before:**

 - **Specific standards** — WCAG 2.1 Level AA provides concrete, testable criteria (unlike vague "accessibility" requirements)